-In 2007 Cameron competed in Star Mazda and won the title with three race wins.
-He also made his Sportscar debut, driving for Chip Ganassi Racing in a Daytona Prototype.
-He graduated to Formula Atlantic in 2008 - scoring 2nd place from pole on debut.
-Cameron switched his focus full time to sportscars in 2009, contesting the Rolex Series in the GT class in the Racers Edge Mazda RX-8.
-He scored six top 10 finishes whilst driving with 10 different co-drivers.
+In 2007 Cameron competed in the Star Mazda series and captured the title with three race wins.
+He also made his sports car racing debut, driving for Chip Ganassi Racing in a Daytona Prototype.
+He graduated to the Champ Car Formula Atlantic open wheel series in 2008 – scoring a second-place finish from the pole in his debut race.
+Cameron switched his focus full time to sports cars in 2009, competing in the Rolex Series GT class while driving the Racers Edge team.
+He scored six top-10 finishes while racing with 10 different co-drivers.

-By 2011, Cameron began to make his mark - scoring pole, fastest race lap, most laps led and victory for Genoa Racing in LMPC at Sebring.
-He also finished seventh in the GT points for Dempsey Racing in a Mazda RX-8.
-In 2012, Cameron scored his first Rolex Series GT win en route to finishing 6th in the GT points for Team Sahlens.
-Cameron also had two ALMS starts with Dempsey Racing in LMP2 and recorded the fastest LMPC lap at Sebring.
+By 2011, Cameron began to make his mark – earning the pole, fastest race lap, most laps led and a race victory for Genoa Racing in the LMPC class at Sebring.
+He also finished seventh in the GT point standings for Dempsey Racing.
+In 2012, Cameron scored his first Grand-Am Rolex Series GT win on his way to finishing sixth in the GT standings for Team Sahlens.
+Cameron also made two ALMS starts with Dempsey Racing in LMP2 and recorded the fastest LMPC lap at Sebring.

-For 2013, Cameron graduated to the Daytona Prototype class with Team Sahlens on a full-time basis.
-Cameron’s speed was impressive, scoring pole and completely dominated the race at Road America before suffering a driveshaft failure.
-He also set pole and led laps in the final ever Rolex Series race at Lime Rock Park.
-In the ALMS, Cameron was drafted in by the PR1 squad for the final four races to team with Mike Guasch.
-Cameron’s pace was immediate.
-He captured three poles and combined with superb race stints enabled his co-driver to clinch the LMPC championship.
+For 2013, Cameron graduated to a full-season Daytona Prototype class opportunity with Team Sahlens.
+Cameron’s speed was impressive, as he won the pole and dominated the race at Road America before suffering a driveshaft failure.
+He also earned the pole and led laps in the final prototype race at Lime Rock Park.
+Cameron joined the PR1 Mathiesen Motorsports team for the final four races of the ALMS season to co-drive with Mike Guasch.
+Cameron made his presence felt immediately as he captured three poles and produced superb race stints to help clinch the LMPC class championship.

 WeatherTech United SportsCar Championship Prototype Class